mkumar-avit/zoom-enterprise-user-support/README.md

 # zoom-enterprise-user-deprovisioning

+# Developer Comments
+I will be working on updates to this sporadically throughout November 2020 as other projects have my attention, with a couple needs-based updates with user groups and custom user tags/attributes and then I will be focusing on custom presets.

+# Overview
 Standalone Python program that manages deprovisoning or relicensing users in Zoom to basic based on either an email list of users, or their last sign-in date.
 It uses the TKinter module to provide a very basic GUI interface.
 A code-signed Windows App will be forthcoming, and I may also generate a Mac version once the code moves into a "beta" state.

 Users need an API Key and API Secret with admin-level access from a JWT Token App in Zoom's marketplace.
 The code will generate the JWT Token.